MELABIPCAS/CASMEMG/README.md

 The data used in this project is sourced from the CASMEMG database.
 To access the data, you need to submit a license agreement at [http://casme.psych.ac.cn.e5](http://casme.psych.ac.cn.e5).
 Temporal annotations for 380 samples presented in `380_sorted.xlsx`.

+【update】Due to a severe server issue that we are currently unable to resolve in the short term, our standard database application system is temporarily unavailable.
+To ensure your request is still processed without significant delay, please submit your application through the following link instead: https://melabipcas.github.io/melab/en/databases.html

 ### Methodology
 This project implements the baseline method for EMG-based facial expression interval detection using the CASMEMG dataset.
 The methodology and parameters used for the detection process are outlined as follows: